 A contingent fee is one that is not due, or paid, unless the lawyer secures a financial recovery for the client.

 “No costs unless we win” is a common slogan.
 Under this arrangement, a percentage of the recovery is applied to attorney’s fees.
 The percentage is one that you and your lawyer agree to.
 A common agreement call for an attorney to retain 1/3 of any recovery prior to the initiation of litigation, and 40% of any recovery obtained after a lawsuit is filed.
-We’ve actually seen cases handled by other firms where 50% of the recovery is applied to attorney’s fees.
+I’ve actually seen cases handled by other firms where 50% of the recovery is applied to attorney’s fees.

 I offer Maryland personal injury clients a reduced attorney fee program under which the percentages are further limited.